briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

         2. _(B)_ As used in subsection (c)(3)A. of this section:

-            1. _(1)_ “Orchestral performance” means a concert comprised of a group of not fewer than forty musicians playing various musical instruments.
+            1. _(1)_ "Orchestral performance" means a concert comprised of a group of not fewer than forty musicians playing various musical instruments.

-            2. _(2)_ “Outdoor performing arts center” means an outdoor performing arts center that is located on not less than one hundred fifty acres of land and that is open for performances from the first day of April to the last day of October of each year.
+            2. _(2)_ "Outdoor performing arts center" means an outdoor performing arts center that is located on not less than one hundred fifty acres of land and that is open for performances from the first day of April to the last day of October of each year.

-    4. _(4)_ A person may have in the person’s possession an opened or unopened container of beer or intoxicating liquor at an outdoor location at which the person is attending an orchestral performance as defined in subsection (c) (3)B.1. hereof if the person with supervision and control over the performance grants permission for the possession and consumption of beer or intoxicating liquor in certain predesignated areas of that outdoor location.
+    4. _(4)_ A person may have in the person's possession an opened or unopened container of beer or intoxicating liquor at an outdoor location at which the person is attending an orchestral performance as defined in subsection (c) (3)B.1. hereof if the person with supervision and control over the performance grants permission for the possession and consumption of beer or intoxicating liquor in certain predesignated areas of that outdoor location.

-    5. _(5)_ A person may have in the person’s possession on an F-9 liquor permit premises an opened or unopened container of beer or intoxicating liquor that was not purchased from the holder of the F-9 permit if the person is attending either of the following:
+    5. _(5)_ A person may have in the person's possession on an F-9 liquor permit premises an opened or unopened container of beer or intoxicating liquor that was not purchased from the holder of the F-9 permit if the person is attending either of the following: